 - 1. That Rasier Pacific joined the agreement or combination alleged in the preceding paragraph is to be inferred from the facts and matters alleged in paragraphs 40-43, 45, 47(e), 47(f) and Parts C and D. - 2.
+The agreement or combination was aimed at or directed to the Queensland Taxi Group Members and/or the Queensland Hire Car Group Members, as from 21 December 2015 the means by which the Uber Entities intended to continue to establish and operate UberX in Queensland was by UberX Partners unlawfully competing with the Queensland Taxi Group Members and the Queensland Hire Car Group Members and causing them loss as alleged in paragraph 106A, which was achived by the illegal conduct of Uber Entities alleged in paragraphs 93, 94 and 104-106.
+In the result Rasier Pacific shared the common intention of injuring the Queensland Taxi Group Members and/or the Queensland Hire Car Group Members. - 2.
 The agreement or combination was aimed at or directed to the Queensland Taxi Group Members and/or the Queensland Hire Car Group Members, which is to be inferred from the matters alleged in Parts C and D above, and in particular the Uber Entities' Intention for UberX to compete with other Point to Point Passenger Transport Services in Queensland, as alleged in paragraph 49.
 In the result Rasier Pacific shared the common intention of injuring the Queensland Taxi Group Members and/or the Queensland Hire Car Group Members. - 109.
-In pursuance of the said conspiracy, the Uber Entities did the overt acts pleaded in paragraphs 14-15, 17-21, 23, 26-35, 37-40, 42-43, 45-48, 53-55, 57, 63 and 67.
+In pursuance of the said conspiracy, the Uber Entities did the overt acts pleaded in paragraphs 14-15, 17-21, 23, 26-35, 37-40, 42-43, 45, 47-48, 53-55, 57, 63 and 67.